Book Review – Good Faith: Being a Christian When Society Thinks You’re Irrelevant and Extreme by David Kinnaman and Gabe Lyons

 Let’s face a sobering fact: We as followers of Jesus now dwell in a post-Christian world.
 In Western society, we are no longer the majority, therefore when it comes to related sociological constructs such as marriage, sex, politics, and morality in general, Christians – especially those of us in America – are losing the influence we once had in decades past.

 So how are we as believers supposed to interact in society that’s exponentially growing and promoting things that are the antithesis of Christian thought and Christian values?
-That is a blazingly wonderful concept definitely is begging for more coverage in books and sermons.
+This blazingly wonderful and crucial concept is definitely begging for more coverage in books and sermons.

 David Kinnaman and Gabe Lyons try to tackle this matter in their book “Good Faith: Being a Christian When Society Thinks You’re Irrelevant and Extreme.”
 The authors perform a terrific job of opening the case that Christians need to step up and confront the world with Christ-like love.

 The main thrust of “Good Faith” is, like I already stated, to love one another, which all of us believers are guilty of not doing enough of.
-To love, love, love as Jesus did (and put into practice) cannot be overstated or practiced enough.
+To love, love, love as Jesus did cannot be overstated or put into practice enough.
 There’s a simple formula for self-evaluating how we are as Christians: How well we love + What we believe + How we live = Good Faith.
 I really cannot find fault in that.

 Yet at times this book treads much too close on the slippery slope of liberal theology, especially when it comes to racism and homosexuality.
 This books’ authors are WAY too lenient towards the act and the motivations behind homosexuality, to the point where they encourage Christian bakers to make cakes for gay couples just for the sake of making friends.
 Jesus wants us to love everyone with all of our hearts (even gays), but not at the expense of advocating sin!
 Christ said, “go and sin no more,” not, “congrats on your gay marriage!
 Please, why don’t you be my friend?”
 Let the reader beware.